The following rules will apply to riders attempting their own Everesting. If in doubt, refer to rule #5.

 – Rides must be full ascents each time (Strava segments or the accepted ‘traditional’ climbing route will generally be the best guide for this.
 You can’t commit to a combination of full and half laps).
 Acceptable is a shorter segment of a climb if it is recognised in its own right.
 If in doubt, ask.

 – The 8,848m is taken as your total elevation gain.
 If your descent includes a bit of climbing this still counts toward your total.
-Keep in mind that this is a climbing challenge, and routes with ‘kinetic gain’ should be checked with us first, as depending on the gain we may ask for that component of your tally to not count toward the total.
+Keep in mind that this is a climbing challenge, and routes with ‘kinetic gain’ should be checked via the everesting calculator first.
+The calculator has a built-in ‘check’ on descent elevation gain.
+You’ll know yourself from riding it in real life whether your chosen segment has a gain on the descent.
 We want to avoid ‘free metres’ where possible.
 A ‘rule of thumb’ should be applied when looking at a route with elevation gain on a descent or kinetic gain.
 If it feels like you are gaming the system, then you probably are!
 Ask us first if in doubt (it’s never nice explaining this afterwards).

-– Take caution when calculating your laps based on Strava segments, as these only show ‘elevation difference’ and not ‘elevation gain’ (i.e. if your climb has a few descents you want to ensure you are calculating laps based on the total elevation gain, and not simply the difference between the base and summit).
+– Take caution when calculating your reps/laps based on Strava segments, as these only show ‘elevation difference’ and not ‘elevation gain’ (i.e. if your climb has a few descents you want to ensure you are calculating laps based on the total elevation gain, and not simply the difference between the base and summit).
 It is strongly suggested that you check the listed elevation gain against your own recording.
-You really don’t want to find out on the day that you need to do an additional half-a-dozen laps!

 – A great resource to help calculate your laps, work out approximate times, and any elevation gain on the descent is The Everesting Calculator.
 It’s not gospel, but it’s a pretty handy tool.